stfc/PSyclone/doc/developer_guide/dependency.rst

 implementation differs from the DependencyTools as it is control-flow aware, so can find many dependencies for a single Reference in a given Routine or scope.

-This is primarily used in the `References.next_accesses` function, but can be used as follows:
+This is primarily used to implement the `References.next_accesses` function, but can be used directly as follows:

 .. code::